diegomarquez/game-builder/game-builder/README.md

 ###### TODO List:

-- Redo the gh-pages branch build system to accomodate for the new structure
-    - Rethink the page layout of the website

 - Anotate code to generate documentation
+    - src
     - examples
-    - src

 - Delete old example code

+- New Website sections
+    - Getting started.
+Instructions on what you need to download.
+And how to us the tools.
+    - Links to running examples

+- Documentation
+    - generate links to other parts of the documentation.
+Ej.
+Dependencies

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.
     - Hook yeoman generators into each option